 1. What does this activity deliver?
 4 Community Outcomes - why do we deliver this activity?
 3. Strategic Priorities - how does this activity support progress on our priorities?
 11 4.
-Increasing Resilience 12 Specify Levels of Service 6.
-Does this Activity Plan need to change as a result of a Service Delivery Review (S17A)?
-23 7.
-What levels of service are we proposing to change from the LTP 2018-28 and why?
+Increasing Resilience 12 5.
+Specify Levels of Service 13 Does this Activity Plan need to change as a result of a Service Delivery Review (S17A)?
+7. What levels of service changed from the LTP 2018-28 and why?
 23 8.
 How will the assets be managed to deliver the services?
 34 9.
 What financial resources are needed?
 35 10.
 How much capital expenditure will be spent, on what category of asset, and what are the key capital projects for this activity?
-40 11. futu Does this activity have any significant negative effects on social, economic, environmental or cultural wellbeing, now or in the re?
+39 11. futu Does this activity have any significant negative effects on social, economic, environmental or cultural wellbeing, now or in the re?
 40 12.
 What risks are identified and what controls and mitigations are planned?
-41
+40